 Interview with the doctoral audition committee to discuss specific qualifications, interests and long-term goals.

-Assistantship offers will be made by phone and in writing by the Assistant Dean for Graduate Studies as soon as possible after the audition.
+Assistantship offers will be made by phone and in writing by the Director of Graduate Studies as soon as possible after the audition.
 Acceptance into the DMA degree program is selective and competitive.
 See DMA Assistantship Information for more details.